Pictured: Pai, Thailand. Canadian writer Andrew Douglas shares his experiences as a young traveler in Thailand.

 The smoke made sunsets and the full moon that much more beautiful, but it was also hard on the eyes and lungs.
 Note the White Buddha on the hill in the backdrop.
 Photo: Andrew Douglas

-If you visit in March (as I did), be prepared for a steady canopy of smoke coming from the local farms that burn their fields to reset for the next crop cycle.
-The intensity changes with the wind, but man, those last two days in Pai were rough because of the thick smoke in the air.
+Depending on when you visit northern Thailand, the climate might throw you a few curve balls.
+The drawbacks to the rainy season are obvious, but you might be praying for a good downpour after an extended heatwave - temperatures in this part of the country can reach 105° Fahrenheit.
+And if you visit in March (as I did), be prepared for a steady canopy of smoke coming from the local farms that burn their fields to reset for the next crop cycle.
+The air quality changes with the wind, but man, those last two days in Pai were rough.

 Youthful travelers congregate around a sticker covered food truck at night on a slim street in Thailand.